evelyndeathtrap/Concord-tm-final/README.md

 # Concord-tm-final
-everything else is a derivative, not compiled with either cc not c++ nor clang nor clang++
+everything else is a derivative, not compiled with either cc not c++ nor clang nor clang++, but can be.

+Patent rights belong to author.

 ```c
   GNU nano 8.4              h.c